NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

-8. Additionally the comparison between the original simulation samples and leave-one-out cross-validation (LOOCV) predictions from surrogate is provided as the scatter plot.
+8. Additionally the comparison between the original simulation samples and leave-one-out cross-validation (LOOCV) predictions from the surrogate is provided as the scatter plot.
 When we have a large variance in the response observations, as in this example, the LOOCV mean is not expected to match exactly the data samples observed.
 Instead, they are expected to lie on a reasonable prediction bound.
 The below graph shows the inter-quartile prediction bounds, i.e. 25%-75%, which are expected to cover 50% of the sample observations.

       .. figure:: figures/EE09_RES2.png
          :name: UQ inputs